 - Title of the story [Press release]

-For the purpose of our study, we count the subject line as "labelled" if it includes the term "Press Release".
+For the purpose of our study, we count a press release subject line as "labeled" if it includes the term "Press Release".

 We crunched the data (click and open rates) of over 1 million email pitches and got these results:

-The average open rate of "labelled" press release emails is 2% higher than their “unlabelled” counterparts, while looking at the click rate, we don’t see a substantial difference.
+The average open rate of "labeled" press release emails is 2% higher than their “unlabelled” counterparts, while looking at the click rate, we don’t see a substantial difference.

 How the magic works...

 Disclaimer: Open rates are tricky to get right.
-We have analysed the behaviour of over 1 million emails from over 1,000 email campaigns.
+We have analyzed the behavior of over 1 million emails from over 1,000 email campaigns.
 Although we feel that is a decent number to draw some conclusions it’s important to highlight the data might be more accurate with a larger data set.

 How one boutique PR agency used metrics to turn a campaign around

 Having a clear subject line that states exactly what the email contains immediately tells the journalist what they can expect.
-Knowing that journalists’ primary source of news is still their mailbox, we believe adding “press release” to your email makes them more likely to view the email resulting in an increase of open rates.
+Knowing that journalists’ primary source of news is still their mailbox, we believe adding “press release” to your press release email subject line makes them more likely to view the email resulting in an increase in open rates.